moehoshio/NekoLauncher/readme.md

 CMAKE_PREFIX_PATH : qt path e.g  /user/home/qt/6.6.0
 QtBin : qt bin path  e.g /user/home/qt/6.6.0/bin

-If you want to use this project, you'll actually need to customize some objects.
-This is necessary because everyone's goals and the resources they need to manage are different.
+If you want to use this project, you need to modify a few things:
+Using our provided template method: modify the launcherMode variable at the top of `src/include/core.h`.
+Or modify the provided template.
+If you want complete custom logic, you can write your own function and call it in the `launcher` function, which is also in core.h.
-In short, you need to customize your logic within the `launcher` function in the `src/include/core.h` file, as well as modify the contents in `src/data/`.
+Additionally, you need to edit the content in `src/data/`.
+More detailed information can be found in the [Contribution and Customization](#contribution-and-customization) section.

 After completing these steps, you'll need to deploy your server.
 A simple example can be found at:
 [server.md](doc/server.md).